rackerlabs/technical-blog/_posts/2020-04-20-how-salesforce-einstein-can-help-your-lead-to-loyalty-cycle.md

 <!-- more -->

-The Einstein AI technology goes beyond helping just a single company department&mdash;the tool adds value across an entire business and its lead-to-loyalty cycle.
+The Einstein AI technology goes beyond helping just a single company department&mdash;it adds value across an entire business and its lead-to-loyalty cycle.

-Here’s a look at how it can help at each stage along the way.
+Here’s a look at how Salesforce Einstein can help at each stage along the way.

 ### Marketing: Personalize messaging and targeting